Communication Builds Our Community

 • Hotel, Manufacturing & Distribution Facilities Planned for Longleaf Business Park

 A new hotel and a possible new manufacturing and distribution facility are among anticipated developments at Longleaf Business Park, located on US 27 two miles south of SR 60 in Lake Wales.
-Maryland-based Sunset Hotel Group recently completed the purchase from the Lake Wales Community Development Agency of a two-acre parcel at the park for $297,600.
-Maricruz Gutierrez of Saunders Real Estate arranged the deal.
-Officials with SHG told Lake Wales News.net that they are deeply...
+Maryland-based Sunset Hotel Group recently completed the purchase of a two-acre parcel at the park from the Lake Wales Community Redevelopment Agency for $197,600.
+Officials with SHG told Lake Wales News.net that they are deeply engaged in due diligence negotiations with several hotel...

 • Two Law Enforcement Officers Shot in Bartow, Assailant Dead